 Vonne is a frequent speaker at conferences and seminars.
 She also gives guest lectures at Nyenrode Business University and the Windesheim University of Applied Sciences.
 In addition, she provides courses at private training institutions as well as for clients.
 Vonne also has many legal publications to her name and is the author of the privacy law edition of a Dutch standard series (Boom Basics Privacyrecht).
 She is furthermore a permanent contributor to the Dutch journals on internet law (Tijdschrift voor Internetrecht) and data protection case law (Jurisprudentie Bescherming persoonsgegevens).

-Vonne has been admitted as a member of the Association of Privacy Lawyers (Vereniging Privacyrecht Advocaten).
-It is only open to members specialised - demonstrably and extensively - in the field of privacy law.
-Her other memberships include the Netherlands Association for Privacy Law (VPR) and the Netherlands Association for Information Technology and Law (NVvIR).
+Vonne is an active member of the International Association of Privacy Professionals (IAPP), currently acting as the Co-Chair for the Dutch chapter.
+Furthermore, she is a member of various Dutch law associations such as the Netherlands Association of Privacy Lawyers (Vereniging Privacyrecht Advocaten).
+This association is only open to members specialised - demonstrably and extensively - in the field of privacy law.
+Her other memberships include the Association for Privacy Law (VPR) and the Netherlands Association for Information Technology and Law (NVvIR).

 Vonne became interested in the concept of privacy while working as an independent copywriter.
 How do we perceive privacy in a continuously digitalizing society?
 She became a privacy lawyer at a renowned internationally operating Dutch law firm in 2013 and gained further experience in this area.
 She was part of the Information Technology Team for five years until she started her own law firm – Value Privacy Law – in November 2018 and combined forces with Eliëtte Vaal in May 2020 to start The Data Lawyers.